mwshinn/LineStuffUp/README.md

 Transforms may be affine (linear) or non-linear.
 Affine Transforms, under the hood, use the equation ``points @ self.matrix + self.shift`` to transform points.

+While creating your own Transform is easy, the following Transforms are included by default:

 | Name                          | Description                                                                       | Cake | Pancake | Rice paper | Point-based | Invertable | Affine |
 |-------------------------------|-----------------------------------------------------------------------------------|------|---------|------------|-------------|------------|--------|